 9. Damages – Keep in mind that movers are not responsible for any containers packed by owner (PBO).
 Moving companies are also not responsible for any items they pack into boxes provided by the shipper.
 If you chose to do your own packing, make sure you consider the risk of damages during the process.

-10. Insurance – Make sure you visit our Insurance Coverage/Options page in our Resources section.
+10. Valuation – Make sure you visit our Valuation Coverage/Options page in our Resources section.
 Moving companies are responsible for .60 cents per lb for items they pack, and carry no responsibility for items they do not pack.
-Always take time to consider whether full value insurance is a valuable option for your items, or standard coverage is suitable.
+Always take time to consider whether full value valuaiton is a valuable option for your items, or standard coverage is suitable.

 These are just some helpful tips to make for a smooth move process.
 If you have any further questions about how to pack, or want to schedule a team from Hansen’s Moving and Storage to handle the packing please call 661-834-2411.